theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 The world continues to evolve across years.
 Festivals gain alternate layouts, dialogue, participants, restoration states, relationship moments, and activities on later visits.
 Visiting traders, craftspeople, scholars, former residents, travelers, and other guests gradually reconnect Blackmere with the wider region.
 The Hall of Wonder grows into a public museum and historical archive.
 Memory dives build an oral-history collection that preserves what Blackmere endured without allowing the past to be rewritten.

-The main political arc culminates in Regent Rupert's assessment on **Spring 1, Year 3**.
+The main political arc culminates in Regent Rupert's assessment on Spring 1, Year 3.
 Rupert evaluates whether Blackmere has become structurally, economically, civically, socially, and strategically viable.
 This is a narrative deadline, but not a conventional failure state.
 A borderline town receives targeted covenants and a Year 4 reassessment.
 Even a failed reassessment leads to a continuation state rather than a deleted or unwinnable save.

 Resolving the repossession threat does not end the game.
-Instead, Blackmere transitions from emergency recovery into **Future Planning**.
+Instead, Blackmere transitions from emergency recovery into Future Planning.
 The player helps determine what kind of flourishing town Blackmere becomes by funding civic projects, strengthening regional connections, expanding cultural institutions, hosting new traditions, pursuing mastery challenges, and leaving visible personal choices throughout the town.

 *As The Bell Tolls* is ultimately about a town that remembers, reciprocates, and continues changing after it is saved.
 Progress is measured not only by what the player repairs, but by what those repairs allow people to do together.